rdsea/sys4bigml/tutorials/tracing/ServiceSysTracing/README.md

 This work is an example for a manual setting tracing data.
 ![An example for a trace tree (DAG) with spans](doc/img/trace_spans.png)

+- Do we want to have analysis

+## reflect edge and cloud setting env
+- What is the edge? -- concept for the edge
+     - emulate via docker containers
+- Edge:
+     - List of single machines
+- Cloud:
+      - K8s-based cluster -- minikube to emulate this
 ## Requirement

 ### Application
-- We use an application from my colleague or any service-based applications
+- We use an object classification application from my colleague or any service-based applications

 - If you use your own application, please carefully check those
 ```python